RPM-o-0F/GCD_Course-Project/CodeBook.md

 * **/test/X_test.txt**
     + This file represents the 30% of the overall measurements data that was partitioned as test data
 * **/train/X_train.txt**
-    + This file represents the 70% of the overall measurements data that was partioned as train data
+    + This file represents the 70% of the overall measurements data that was partitioned as train data
 * **features.txt**
     + This file contains a list of all of the variables of the measurement data
 * **/test/y_test.txt**